-As we “live our faith and share God’s love,” our goals will guide us to make disciples of Jesus the Christ and to be a beacon for God’s love in our community.
+Our mission statement is “live our faith and share God’s love.”
+Our goals guide us to make disciples of Jesus the Christ and to be a beacon for God’s love in our community.
 We covenant to work together to achieve our goals with the same commitment of those who made Bethel UMC what it is today.
 As members of Bethel UMC we should all accept responsibility to help each other in our congregation to realize the goals.
-In each of our work areas we will focus on becoming “Five Talent Organizations”.
+In each of our work areas we will focus on becoming “Five Talent Organizations.”

 Become a “Five Talent Church”

 We understand a “five talent church” to be a church that engages the talents and passions of each of its members.
+We strive for Radical Hospitality to make folks feel welcome and know we care.
+And we invite them to join in.
+We work to provide a variety of Passionate Worship experiences, that sustain and embolden us.
+We provide multiple and varied opportunity for Faith Development through study and committed small groups.
+We engage in Risk-taking Mission and Outreach to our community and beyond.
+We encourage Extravagant Generosity in giving to the needs of the church and the less fortunate in our community and world.
 To that end we will encourage one another to grow in discipleship through daily devotion, ongoing study and engaging in Christian action, and we will hold each other accountable in becoming and making disciples of Jesus Christ.

 Our Ten Year Vision